manojgayala/POPL1/Specifications.md

 There is actually a possibility of rewriting the code as a[i]=1 for all i's and use parallelism.
 But, the tags cannot give that tip.
 ``
 ```
- Turzer identifies the constraints/contexts by processing the tags provided by the programmer
-       and the processed tag is identified through a vocabulary corpus used by tureasy.
-       So programmer has to name the tags appropriatly.
-       Irrelavent tags may not help the turzer to identify or even may lead to misleading tips.
+Inappropriate tags might give misleading tips.
  ```
- ~Here the user wants to check whether length of string exceeds 6.
+ ~Here the user wants to ensure that the length of string is less than 6.

- #string<6.             ~But this tag is processed to check whether the value of string exceeds 6.
+ #string<6.             ~But this tag is processed to ensure type casted value is less than 6.
     String s = "1234". ~ line 2
     char[] a;
     char k = 'a';